ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

   different weights.

 * `requires` details different requirements from the generator for the YAML to work as you expect it to.
-Generally this is good for detailing the version of Archipelago this YAML was prepared for, as, if it is rolled on an older version, options may be missing and as such it will not work as expected.
+Generally this is good for detailing the version of Archipelago this YAML was prepared for.
+If it is rolled on an older version, options may be missing and as such it will not work as expected.
 If any plando is used in the file then requiring it here to ensure it will be used is good practice.